lambdamikel/BluePillCPC/README.md

 also be able to hear MIDI sound in the CPC speaker if **DIP switches 5 and 6** are set to ON; see above for the DIP switch table.

-Note that, for the CPC to S2 MIDI routing to work , you must have **DIP switch 1** set to ON position ("Route CPC to S2").
+Note that, for the CPC to S2 MIDI routing to work, **DIP switch 1** must be set to ON position ("Route CPC to S2").

 Next, try to play the MIDI song `SONG2.BIN` from